helium/HIP/0009-lorawan-devaddr-routing.md

 As mentioned above, aliasing all devices to one address (the OUI number) and prefix routing are the only two candidates I can think of.

-Range addressing also allows us to punt on the 33.5 million DevAddr problem for a while (32 bits of DevAddr minus 7 bits of 'NetID' in the lorawan spec).
+Subnet addressing also allows us to punt on the 33.5 million DevAddr problem for a while (32 bits of DevAddr minus 7 bits of 'NetID' in the lorawan spec).

 - What is the impact of not doing this?